neoskop/tikkle/README.md

 ## Usage

-`tikkle init` to enter/update credentials and client/project selection.
+`tikkle init` Enter/update credentials and client/project selection.
-`tikkle setup` to create the clients/projects in Toggl.
+`tikkle setup` Create the clients/projects in Toggl.
+`tikkle clear` Remove created clients and projects from Toggl.
+`tikkle sync <range>` Sync the given time range from Toggl to Tickspot.
+`tikkle cache clear` Clear the local tikkle cache.

+### Time Range

+A valid time range is either `today` or `yesterday`, a single date in the format `YYYY-MM-DD` or date range in the format `YYYY-MM-DD..YYYY-MM-DD`.

 ## Testing